 The east and west branches of the St. Joseph River converge on this preserve, which was purchased by the Conservancy in 2019.

-The Conservancy recently completed a large-scale restoration of this property with funding from ODNR through the H2Ohio program.
-The restoration project returned former farm fields to natural habitats including wetlands, that support cleaner water and expand wildlife habitat.
+In 2021, the Conservancy completed a large-scale restoration of this property with funding from ODNR through the H2Ohio program.
+The restoration project returned former farm fields surrounding the property’s core habitat to natural areas including wetlands, that support cleaner water and expand wildlife habitat.

 The preserve is open to limited public access for hiking and wildlife observation.
 Contact Melanie Coulter for permission to visit the St. Joseph River Confluence Preserve.